ed-syspertec/Virtel/docs/manuals/virtel/Virtel457MG/messages.rst

 **VIRTEL Messages Guide**

-.. danger:: This book is currently under construction.
-Do not use!
+.. warning:: This book is a beta version.

 Version : 4.57